mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 #### Transaction 2.
 Execute a `buy` transaction as DigiBank

-1. Click once on the `DigiBank` Gateway - it will connect with the DigiBank Admin identity as the only one in the wallet.
+1. Click once on the `Org2` Gateway under `Fabric Gateways` - when prompted, use the `org2Admin` identity as the only one in the wallet.

 2. Expand the `mychannel` twisty and then the `papercontract@0.0.1` twisty, in turn.